Highlight of the Week

 Re-opens 1 September – deadline 29 September – only first 40 applications considered

-The MSE Charity provides grants to constituted community based groups for projects to help fight financial and consumer illiteracy and to educate and inform adults and children about consumer and debt issues.
+The MSE Charity provides grants to constituted community-based groups for projects to help fight financial and consumer illiteracy and to educate and inform adults and children about consumer and debt issues.
 Under the programme, grants of up to £5,000 (in exceptional circumstances £10,000) are available.
 Priority will be given to groups with an annual income of less than £500,000.
-Each funding round is based on a teaching financial life skills within the context of different themes.
+Each funding round is based on teaching financial life skills within the context of different themes.
 The themes for the next funding round will be bereavement, redundancy, retirement, relationship breakdown, homelessness, offenders and resettlement.
 Visit http://www.msecharity.com/how-to-apply for more information.

 Funding for Projects that Support Disadvantaged Young People